mina-fayazi/FullStackOpen/part1/README.md

 ### 1.5: Course Information, step 5
 - Combine the course and parts into a single object and refactor the components accordingly.

+### 1.6: Unicafe, step 1
+- Implement a feedback collection app for Unicafe.
+The app tracks three types of feedback (good, neutral, bad) and displays the count for each.